puchka/courses/6.042/MIT6_042JF10_assn01.md

 We can conclude that $(A ~nand~ (A ~nand~ A)) ~nand~ (A ~nand~ (A ~nand~ A))$ is an expression that is always ~false~ regardless of the truth value of $A$.

+## Problem 4.
+[10 points]

+You have 12 coins and a balance scale, one of which is fake.
+All the real coins weigh the same, but the fake coin weighs less than the rest.
+All the coins visually appear the same, and the difference in weight is imperceptible to your senses.
+In at most 3 weighings, give a strategy that detects the fake coin.
+(Note: the scale in this problem is a scale with two dishes, which tips toward the side that is heavier.
+For clarification, do an image search for “balance scale”).

+1) Devide the coins in 2 sets of 6 coins each, the fake coin will be among the ones that are up.
+2) Devide those in 2 sets of 3 coins each, the fake coin will be among those which are collectively lighter.
+3) Among the remaining 3, pick two and compare their weight.
+   - If they are the same weight, the one you didn't pick is the fake one.
+   - Otherwhise, if one of them is lighter, it's the fake coin.